 The purpose of investing is to enhance financial security and the quality of life.
-Whether for a good retirement, philanthropy, intellectual interest and/or something else, you’re investing for reasons.
-Diversification is supposed to help investing serve your greater objectives by preventing big mistakes that could sink everything.
+Whether for a good retirement, philanthropy, intellectual interest, and/or something else, you’re investing for reasons.
+Diversification is supposed to make investing serve your greater objectives by preventing big mistakes that could sink everything.

 To that end, diversification can help with “non-market risk” and not so much with “market risk.”